sidlogism/impsia_python_toolbox/README.md

 Just clone the git repo and import the modules by modifying your sys.path or your environment variable `PYTHONPATH` accordingly.
 **We recommend using `PYTHONPATH` and `MYPYPATH`. see "Setting environment variables" and "Setting sys.path" below.**
 ### Setting environment variables ###
-In order to avoid false-positive linter-errors caused by the import-discovery mechanisms of these linters not recognizing sys.path.append(), you have to set the environment variables `MYPYPATH` and `PYTHONPATH` (the latter for pylint).
-You also need to set `PYTHONPATH`, if you want to avoid using sys.path.append() in your python scripts or unit tests.
+In order to avoid false-positive linter-errors caused by the import-discovery mechanisms of these linters not recognizing sys.path.append(), you have to set the environment variables `MYPYPATH` and `PYTHONPATH` (the latter for pylint).  **You also need to set `PYTHONPATH` if you want to avoid using sys.path.append() in your python scripts or unit tests altogether.**

 Example on unix-like operating systems: